 - Detox can provide early relief and is the best way to begin treatment for the addiction

 Want to Know More About Librium Withdrawal?

-Talk to the experts and get information about Librium withdrawal, detox, your treatment options and Treatment Centers near you.
+Talk to the experts and get information about Librium withdrawal, detox, and treatment options and Treatment Centers nearby.
 Click here for more.

 - Pétursson H. The benzodiazepine withdrawal syndrome.
 1994; 89(11):1455-9. https://www.ncbi.nlm.nih.gov/pubmed/7841856.

 - The U.S. Food and Drug Administration.
 LIBRIUM® C-IV (chlordiazepoxide HCl) CAPSULES. https://www.accessdata.fda.gov/drugsatfda_docs/label/2016/012249s049lbl.pdf.